-These tikis are filled with the nutritious goodness of Spinach.
-A wonderful way to add some green leafy vegetables in your kids diet.
-Spinach Corn Tikis can be used as burger patty too.
+These Spinach Corn Tikkis are filled with the nutritious goodness of Spinach.
+An excellent way to add some green leafy vegetables to your kid’s diet.

 Exposure to water encourages leaf spoilage, so do not wash spinach before storing.
 Place spinach in a plastic storage bag and wrap the bag tightly around the spinach, squeezing out as much of the air as possible.
 Keep them in the refrigerator.

 So next time when you are looking in for some ideas to get those greens in your kids, make these Spinach Corn Tikkis.
 And by the way, these are a great as appetizers and finger foods too for your next party.
-Just serve it with some delicious dip.
+Serve it with some delicious dip.

 Let’s go through the recipe.